 In our tests, we were impressed with the pressure relief and all-over support offered by this mattress.
 It also delivers outstanding motion isolation, which is great news if you have a restless partner.
 Unusually amongst our picks, there's only one firmness option and that's medium firm.
 We found it best suited to back sleeping – side sleepers might find it too firm.

 Tempur-Pedic claims that its Tempur Material foam's open-cell design makes it super breathable, and there are further cooling powers built into the cover.
 However, during our tests we weren't impressed with this mattress' cooling capabilities, and found it slept warmer than other beds we've tried.
 If you struggle with overheating at night, you should consider the Tempur-Breeze instead (or head to our best cooling mattress guide for some other options).

-At time of writing, this mattress has over 5,000 5-star reviews, with many saying this bed helped their sore back or knees.
+At time of writing, this mattress has nearly 6,500 5-star reviews (July 2023), with many saying this bed helped their sore back or knees.
 However, some customers did explain that the bed takes a couple of weeks to get used to – it definitely hugs the body, which can feel odd if you're used to an innerspring model.
-Similarly, it won't be the best luxury mattress for you if you like to be able to move around easily – for that consider a bed with springs, like the Saatva Classic, for a more responsive feel.
+Similarly, it won't be the best luxury mattress for you if you like to be able to move around easily – for that consider a bed with springs, like the Saatva Classic (#1), for a more responsive feel.

 These are pricey mattresses, and if we're totally honest we think you are paying a slight premium for that brand name.
 The Tempur feel is fairly unique though, and the people that love it, really love it.
 If you're sold on that, it could be worth investing.
 Tempur-Pedic sales do crop up around major holidays, and are worth keeping an eye out for.